kamilazdybal/kamilazdybal.github.io/_posts/2025-09-22-undergrad-homework-PINN.md

 \mathcal{L} = \text{MSE}_{i=0}^{n} \left( \frac{d^2 \tilde{T}(x)}{d x^2} - \frac{2h}{\lambda r}(\tilde{T}(x) - T_{\infty}) \right)
 \end{equation}$$</span>

-But, as you may rightly wonder, this loss contains a second derivative of <span class="math display">$$ \tilde{T}(x) $$</span>.
+But, as you may rightly wonder, this loss contains a second derivative of
-How are we going to get that???
+<span class="math display">$$ \tilde{T}(x) $$</span>, so how are we going to get that???
 Thankfully, PyTorch's automatic differentiation module will help us there!

 We can define a function that computes the first derivative, like so: